‘Grow, Learn, Achieve Together’

 Here at Livingstone we recognise that being a confident mathematician is vital to childrens’ future as it equips children with an essential set of tools to succeed in the world.
 These include logical thinking, problem solving and the ability to think in abstract ways.

-We use the National Curriculum as a basis for our Mathematics and we aim to have reasoning and problem solving as a thread which runs through all of our maths teaching.
-Also, we aim to enhance children's mathematical understanding and experience further by tackling real-life problems as regularly as possible.
-Teaching maths through the use of resources and visual images is key to supporting the children's development as mathematicians.
-The children learn to have an understanding of mathematical principles on which they can build their future knowledge and develop a bank of strategies on which they can rely to solve problems.
+We believe that our children learn to have an understanding of mathematical principles on which they can build.
 Learning opportunities throughout the school are planned to ensure that children form concepts, develop skills, learn facts and acquire strategies that enable them to become successful mathematicians.
 Children are encouraged to talk about their mathematics and compare their ideas and methods with others.

 Times Tables

-An important element of the maths curriculum is the development of rapid recall of multiplication facts and the corresponding division facts for all pupils across KS1 and KS2.
+An important element of the maths curriculum is the development of rapid recall of multiplication facts and the corresponding division facts for all pupils.
 In order to help secure these facts the children use the resource Times Table Rock Stars.
 In both paper form and online, Times Table Rock Stars is a carefully sequenced programme of daily times tables practice.
 The children use this resource as a fun and engaging method of learning their times tables.
-From Year 1, each child receives a password and can use this at home and at school to learn the facts.
+From Year 3, each child receives a password and can use this at home and at school to learn the facts.

 What can I do to help my child?